 Mens Rea refers to the mental state of the accused and means “guilty mind”.
 To be convicted of wilful murder under the Western Australian legislation, the prosecution must prove that the accused intended to cause the death of his or her victims.

 In Australia, trial by one’s peers in the form of a jury trial is a constitutional right, under section 80 of the Australian Constitution.
-However, in every Australian jurisdiction except for Victoria, Tasmania and the Northern Territory, the accused or the State can elect to apply for a judge alone trial.
+However, in every Australian jurisdiction except for Victoria, ACT, Tasmania and the Northern Territory, the accused or the State can elect to apply for a judge alone trial.
 This typically occurs in situations where there is a concern about impartiality and the need to ensure a fair trial due to the extent of media coverage of the crime.
 There were four reasons identified why this case should be heard by a Judge alone.
 These were: